sasanarakkha/study-tools/pali-class/pali-class.md

 ----

-All these materials can be found on the SBS file server:
+Videos of the class are available and can be found on the SBS file server.

 `\\FILESRV1\share1\Sharing between users\13 For Pāli class`

+Feel free to [contact us](mailto:studytools@sasanarakkha.org) if you need any assistance.

 ----